-How do you know which engagement ring she wants?
-You’re going to propose soon, and it should be the most romantic day of her life.
+How do you know which engagement ring your partner wants?
+You’re going to propose soon, and it should be the most romantic day of their life.
 The pressure is on to get the perfect ring.
 That’s why we’ve created this guide for you.

 1. Ring size, ring size, ring size

 Ring size is the most important thing when you’re shopping for an engagement ring.
-A ring that doesn’t fit will ruin the big moment for her.
-So, how do you get her ring size?
+A ring that doesn’t fit will ruin the big moment.
+So, how do you get someone’s ring size?
 Whatever you do, don’t try DIY methods, as home measurements almost always end in disaster.
 Try one of these instead:

-Now that you have her ring size, the design is the next most important thing.
-She is going to be wearing that ring for the rest of her life, so she needs to love it.
-If you understand fashion, look at the jewellery she already wears.
-Does she wear big and sparkly items, or simple and understated?
-Go with whatever kind of jewellery she already likes.
+Now that you have the ring size, the design is the next most important thing.
+Your partner is going to be wearing that ring for the rest of their life, so they need to love it.
+If you understand fashion, look at the jewellery they already wear.
+Do they wear big and sparkly items, or simple and understated?
+Go with whatever kind of jewellery your loved one already likes.
 If you’re not sure, though, don’t take any risks.
-Ask her sister or best friend for advice; her peers are the people most in touch with the style she likes.
+Ask their sister or best friend for advice (rather than parents) as peers are the people most in touch with their likes and dislikes.

 3. Set the budget

 How much should an engagement ring cost?
 Luckily the reality is that there are no rules.
-Just bear in mind she’ll wear the ring all her life so it needs to withstand continuous daily wear.
+Just bear in mind your other half will wear the ring their entire lifetime, so it needs to withstand continuous daily wear.
 Therefore, simply aim to buy the best quality you can afford.
 Some jewellers also offer 0% financing if you pay a deposit upfront.

 4. Choose the diamond cut